precice/su2-adapter/README.md

 It is assumed that preCICE has been installed successfully beforehand.
 Concerning installation instructions for preCICE, have a look at the preCICE-wiki pages on GitHub: https://github.com/precice/precice/wiki/Building.

 ### Adapter
 In order to run SU2 with the preCICE adapter, some SU2-native solver routines need to be changed.
 The altered SU2 files are provided with this adapter in the directory "replacement_files".
 Moreover, preCICE-specific files are contained in the directory "adapter_files".
 These need to be added to the source code of SU2.
 A simple shell script called *su2AdapterInstall* comes with the adapter, which automates this process and replaces/copies the adapted and preCICE-specific files to the correct locations within the SU2 package including the appropriately adjusted *Makefile* of SU2.
-For the script to work correctly, two environment variables need to be set prior to executing it:
+For the script to work correctly, the environment variable `SU2_HOME` needs to be set to the location of SU2 (top-level directory).

-1. `PRECICE_ROOT`: Location of preCICE (top-level directory)
-2. `SU2_HOME`: Location of SU2 (top-level directory)

 It is recommended to set these variables permanently in your ~/.bashrc (Linux) or ~/.bash_profile (Mac).
 After setting these variables the script *su2AdapterInstall* can be run from the directory, in which it is contained: